 Online Astronomy eText: Background Physics: Light and Matter

-Maxwell was one of the first to propose the existence of three "primary" colors, which could be mixed to produce all the sensations of color.
-Here he is shown holding a device which he used to demonstrate this theory.
-He is most famous, however, for his proof that electricity and magnetism are two aspects of the same phenomenon, electromagnetism, and that light consists of an electromagnetic wave moving through space.
+Maxwell was one of the first to propose the existence of three "primary" colors that could be mixed to produce all the sensations of color.
+Here he is shown holding a device that he used to demonstrate this theory.
+He is most famous, however, for his proof that electricity and magnetism are two aspects of the same phenomenon (electromagnetism), and that light consists of an electromagnetic wave moving through space.

 An electromagnetic wave

-Light, and all other forms of electromagnetic radiation, can be thought of as waves of electromagnetic force, passing through space.
-This diagram is, in a sense, a graph showing how the intensity of the electrical and magnetic fields associated with a light beam vary at different points, in the beam.
-From a value of zero, each field increases to a maximum, then decreases to zero again, then increases to a maximum in the opposite direction; with the electrical and magnetic field always being at right angles to each other.
+Light and all other forms of electromagnetic radiation can be thought of as waves of electromagnetic force passing through space.
+This diagram is, in a sense, a graph showing how the intensity of the electrical and magnetic fields associated with a light beam vary at different points in the beam.
+From a value of zero each field increases to a maximum, then decreases to zero again, then increases to a maximum in the opposite direction, with the electrical and magnetic fields always being at right angles to each other.

-According to the laws of electromagnetism, the light beam, once created, moves through space by altering the conditions within the space that it is going through.
-The changing magnetic field generates a changing electric field, which is identical to the electric field of the beam; and the changing electric field generates a changing magnetic field, which is identical to the magnetic field of the beam; so that once the beam begins moving in a particular direction, the changing electromagnetic field generates a continually changing and regenerating field, which is identical to the original light beam.
-The beam is said to be propagating through space, rather than merely moving through it, because of the way in which it is, in a sense, recreating itself, from moment to moment, as it moves through space-time.
+According to the laws of electromagnetism the light beam once created moves through space by altering the conditions within the space that it is passing through.
+The changing magnetic field generates a changing electric field which is identical to the electric field of the beam and the changing electric field generates a changing magnetic field which is identical to the magnetic field of the beam; so that once the beam begins moving in a particular direction the changing electromagnetic field creates a continually regenerating field identical to the original light beam.
+The beam is said to be propagating through space rather than merely moving through it, because of the way in which it is, in a sense, recreating itself from moment to moment as it moves through space-time.

 Maxwell's electromagnetic equations